Dash-Industry-Forum/DASH-IF-IOP/specs/live2vod/01-live2vod.inc.md

 profiles, including multi-Period content, number-based or time-based templating, as well using `@duration` or Segment Timeline based signaling.
 The live service may include events in the MPD and/or Inband Event Streams.
-Segments get available over time, signaled by the sum of the `MPD@availabilityStartTime`, the start of the Period provided in *PeriodStart* as defined in [[!DASH]], clause 5.3.2.
+Segments get available over time, whereby the latest segment availability start time can be determined by information in the MPD as the sum of the `MPD@availabilityStartTime`, the start of the Period provided in *PeriodStart* as defined in [[!DASH]], clause 5.3.2.

-In order to provide live content as On-Demand in the above scenario, the following is recommended:
+In order to provide live content as On-Demand, the following is recommended:

   * The same Segments as generated for the live distribution are reused also for VoD distribution.